hamoudydev/dearborn-directory/content/dir/varsitee-apparel.md

 featured: false
 tags:
     - clothing
-description: "Tailored for the Elite" We Specialize in in Sublimation, DTF, and Embroidered Products.
+description: Tailored for the Elite - We Specialize in in Sublimation, DTF and Embroidered Products.
 No Minimums!!
 Any design you want, we make it!
 ---

-#
+# Varsitee Apparel

 [Instagram](https://www.instagram.com/varsitee_apparel/)